 - Fast servers – Speed is everything when it comes to the internet, make sure your provider maintains a fast network.

 - Strong device support – Your VPN should work on every device you intend to use inside the country.

 - Zero-logging policy – Only sign up with VPNs that have a strict zero-logging policy.

-Recommended VPNs for Chinese internet access
+Most secure VPNs for Chinese internet access

 Once you know what features to look for, it’s easy to narrow down the list of VPNs and choose the best one for China!